 One thing I find myself being guilty of when going grocery shopping is forgetting to bring my own reusable bags.
-I beat myself up everytime I forget my reusable bags because I absolutely hate hoarding plastic bags under my sink.
+Whenever I forget my reusable bag, I wind up hoarding more plastic bags under my sink.
 I might have to implement the trick our fellow Brightly Scout, Caitlyn, mentioned when it comes to making use of those extra plastic bags.
 Whether it be cloth, cotton, polypropylene or nylon, reusable bags are the way to go.

-While there are many kinds of reusable silicone bags available online and in stores, Stasherbag is my favorite one.
+While there are many kinds of reusable silicone bags available online and in stores, Stasher is my favorite one.
 They have snack, sandwich, and gallon sizes available.
-Not only can you use this bag to store snacks, sandwiches, vegetables, or frozen goods, but you can also use this to put your makeup in or your toiletries for a weekend getaway out of the city.
-They are easy to clean and most are dishwasher safe.
+Not only can you use this bag to store snacks, sandwiches, vegetables, or frozen goods, but you can also use this to put your makeup in or your toiletries for a weekend getaway.
+They’re easy to clean and most are dishwasher safe.

 Reusable Water Bottles

-I cannot stress this enough but please use reusable water bottles!
+I cannot stress this enough, but please use reusable water bottles!
 As shown in the section above, a single water bottle is equivalent to a lifecycle of 450 years.
-Almost 75% of them end up in landfills, as litter and pollute our waterways and ocean.
-I give kudos to every single person with a reusable water bottle no matter the brand, but Hydroflask is my all time favorite.
-The stainless steel bottles keep your water cold and for coffee lovers, ditch those cups because they even keep your hot beverages well, hot!
+Almost 75% of them end up in landfills as litter and pollute our waterways and ocean.
+I give kudos to every single person with a reusable water bottle no matter the brand, but Hydro Flask is my all-time favorite.

 Bamboo or Steel Straws

 SoSeas, a brand founded in Yorkshire, UK, sells a good variety of items that replace single-use plastics within the household.
 These stainless steel straws come with cotton tipped cleaners and a free pouch you can place them in.
-I have yet to purchase from SoSeas but the collapsable stainless steel straw I got for Christmas was from Amazon and it even came in a to-go container and a cleaning pipe
+I have yet to purchase from SoSeas, but the collapsable stainless steel straw I got for Christmas even came in a to-go container and a cleaning pipe.

 A Little Goes a Long Way